 Prior to her government service, Michelle worked five years for Young Americans for Freedom and two years for National Right to Work, putting herself through law school at night to graduate from American University’s Washington School of Law in 1980.
 She received her BA in development psychology from Briarcliff College in New York where she briefly taught elementary school before moving to Washington, D.C., in 1973.

 Michelle travels widely to promote conservative principles and speaks at conferences, meetings, and campus events.
 She has been interviewed on hundreds of talk radio programs and television programs, including C-SPAN.
-She lives in Reston, Virginia, with her husband, Ron Robinson, and they have three grown sons and three grandchildren.
+She and her husband, Ron Robinson, have three grown sons and three grandchildren.

 Contact Michelle at [email protected]